 W Hong Kong

 Rooftop.
 Poolside.
 Party.
 Three things you need to hear in the sweltering heat of Asia’s party capital.
-The iconic pool on W Hong Kong’s rooftop plays host to the most fun filled and one-of-a-kind pool parties in the city.
+The iconic pool on W Hong Kong’s rooftop plays host to the fun filled and one-of-a-kind pool parties in the city.
 With exotic remixes and electrifying beats, you are guaranteed an exciting nightlife experience amongst the city’s in crowd.

 W Hong Kong, 1 Austin Road West, Kowloon Station, Hong Kong